 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
-Dedicated emergency appointments were available each day and the practice operated a triage system to help ensure that patients who required urgent dental treatment were seen promptly.
+Dedicated emergency appointments were available each day.
 A number of patients commented that they were always able to access appointments for dental emergencies They told us that when they needed emergency dental treatment that staff took them seriously and that they were seen promptly.

-Patients told us that the receptionists were helpful and did their best to arrange appointments that met their needs.
+Patients told us that the receptionists were helpful and accommodating in arranging appointments that met their needs.
 They also said that they had enough time during their appointment and did not feel rushed.
-A number of patients commented that appointments ran to time and that they were rarely kept waiting beyond their appointment time.
+A number of patients commented that appointments always ran on time and that they were rarely kept waiting beyond their appointment time.
 We noted that appointments ran smoothly on the day of the inspection and patients were not kept waiting.